alex-huff/Checkmate-Finder/README.md

 # CheckmateFinder
 ## About
-CheckmateFinder is a Java application that can find forced checkmates given an initial board state.
+CheckmateFinder is a Java application that can find forced checkmates ("mate in n") given an initial board state.
 A "forced" checkmate means that one side, given optimal play, can force the opponent into a checkmate.
 This often occurs towards the end of a chess match, and can be surpisingly difficult to find.
 My original motivation to make CheckmateFinder came from chess puzzles.

-By default, CheckmateFinder will try to provide the first move in a forced checkmate sequence.
-Since the checkmate sequence depends on what moves the opponent plays, CheckmateFinder will only provide the first move if it can prove there exists a forced checkmate ("mate in n").
+By default, CheckmateFinder will try to provide the first move in a forced checkmate sequence, and the maximum moves till checkmate if played correctly.
 CheckmateFinder can also generate a JSON representation of the move tree which can be supplied to the included chess-grapher.py script in order to generate a graphic representation of the tree.

 CheckmateFinder can be controlled from the command line by providing the [FEN (Forsyth–Edwards Notation)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) of the game with the --fen argument.
 Along with the FEN, a depth must be provided (with --depth) that tells CheckmateFinder how many moves ahead to search.
 Another parameter, the "check depth," must also be provided (with --check-depth), that tells CheckmateFinder how many turns it should consider non-check moves (higher values drastically increases the search time).
 The higher the depths, the more likely it is that CheckmateFinder will find a forced mate.
-With higher depths also comes increased search time, and with unreasonably high depths, the program will not terminate in your lifetime.
+With higher depths also comes increased search time.
 CheckmateFinder is not an optimized program, but an absolute brute-force approach to calculating moves that is only useful when a game is near completion.

 A proper chess engine will use advanced heuristics along with hard-coded solutions to certain patterns to ensure that it can make a good move in a reasonable amount of time.
 CheckmateFinder is not a chess engine, it is not even guaranteed to provide you with a move.
 CheckmateFinder is primarily a proof of concept, and was made out of my frustration with a puzzle that could be solved much easier by a computer (or somebody reasonably good at chess).